rassulmagauin/discord-bot/README.md

    ```

 2. **Discord Bot Configuration**
-    Navigate to the Discord Developer Portal and create a new application.
+   - Navigate to the https://discord.com/developers/applications and create a new application.
-    Go to the Bot section and add a bot.
-Here, you will find your DISCORD_BOT_TOKEN.
+   - Go to the Bot section and add a bot.
+Here, you will find your `DISCORD_BOT_TOKEN`.
-    Under the Bot permissions, select Administrator to give your bot full access to Discord API features.
+   - Under the Bot permissions, select `Administrator` to give your bot full access to Discord API features.
 This is necessary for functionalities such as message reading, writing, and more.
-    Enable all intents under the Bot section to ensure your bot can listen to messages, reactions, and other events on Discord.
+   - Enable all intents under the Bot section to ensure your bot can listen to messages, reactions, and other events on Discord.
-    Use the OAuth2 section to generate an invite link for your bot.
-Make sure to select bot scope and assign it the necessary permissions (or simply Administrator for all permissions).
+   - Use the OAuth2 section to generate an invite link for your bot.
+Make sure to select bot scope and assign it the necessary permissions (or simply `Administrator` for all permissions).
-    Invite the bot to your server using the generated invite link.
+   - Invite the bot to your server using the generated invite link.

 3. **Configure Environment**

    In the project's root directory, create a `.env` file containing your Discord bot token and the WeatherAPI.com API key: